Play does not mean a waste of time.

 Games are at a crossroads right now.

 The Comics Code Authority led to book-burnings that set back sequential art a half century in the United States.
 The Hays Code regulated the film industry’s output and prevented the “ridicule of the clergy” and depiction of drug use.
 Rock n’ roll was banned from dance halls around this country just fifty years ago.
 Games are young, just emerging from similar growing pains into their maturity as a medium.
-We want to document this growth.
 We want to be the vanguard that pushes games away from its misunderstood past and towards its bright future.